+ants used by our proof are more intuitive and easier to discover than the equations used in the pGCL proof.
 Moreover, we note that Ellora naturally supports reasoning about independence, and could be used to reason about the variance of X, whereas reasoning about independence in pGCL remains possible but challenging.

-Limited randomness.
-As we have seen in the routing example, independent random bits are a powerful tool in randomized algorithms.
-However, they are also scarce resource-fresh randomness for each bit is needed.
-For many applications, e.g. hashing, the weaker notion of pairwise independence suffices.
-Informally, pairwise independence says that if we see the result of X_i , we do not gain information about all other variables X_k .
-However, if we see the result of two variables X_i , X_j , we may gain information about X_k .
+Limited randomness. pairwise independence says that if we see the result of X_i , we do not gain information about all other variables X_k .
+However, if we see the result of two variables X_i, X_j , we may gain information about X_k .